pimutils/vdirsyncer/README.rst

     :target: https://travis-ci.org/untitaker/vdirsyncer

 vdirsyncer synchronizes your calendars and addressbooks between two storages.
-The supported storages are CalDAV, CardDAV and
+The supported storages are CalDAV, CardDAV, arbitrary HTTP resources and `vdir <https://github.com/untitaker/vdir>`_.
-`vdir <https://github.com/untitaker/vdir>`_.

 While i use it daily and haven't experienced data loss (even when vdirsyncer